-In this paper a macroscopic quantum oscillator (flux-qubit-cantilever) is introduced that exhibits a natural coupling between magnetic flux and cantilever deflection.
-The coupling constant can be varied through an external magnetic field.
-The potential energy is adjusted through the cantilever equilibrium position and an external magnetic field.
-The ground state of the flux-qubit-cantilever corresponds to a quantum entangled state between magnetic flux and the cantilever deflection.
+In this paper a macroscopic quantum oscillator (flux-qubit-cantilever) is proposed, which exhibits a natural coupling between the magnetic flux and the cantilever.
+The coupling constant can be varied by the external magnetic field.
+The potential energy is adjusted through the cantilever equilibrium position and the external magnetic field.
+The ground state of the flux-qubit-cantilever corresponds to an entangled quantum state of the magnetic flux and the cantilever deflection.
 Furthermore, a variant of the flux-qubit-cantilever is also proposed, which is a superconducting loop without any Josephson junction.
 This superconducting-loop-oscillator provides a way of generating a macroscopic quantum superposition of distinct configurations.
 Both the proposed systems can be experimentally implemented and provide a novel way of generating quantum entangled states and quantum superpositions of macroscopic observables.
 In both the cases, the novel quantum phenomenon occurs in the ground state, which provides an experimental advantage.